High-order fluctuations of temperature in hot QCD matter: Conclusions, discussions and outlook

-\textit{Conclusions.} We have studied temperature fluctuations in hot QCD matter through a newly introduced thermodynamic state function that directly connects to mean transverse momentum fluctuations measured in heavy-ion collisions.
+We have studied temperature fluctuations in hot QCD matter through a newly introduced thermodynamic state function that potentially connects to the mean transverse momentum fluctuations measured in heavy-ion collisions.
 Our approach yields analytic expressions for arbitrary-order temperature fluctuations, revealing their fundamental relationship with entropy, heat capacity, and high-order entropy fluctuations.
-Implementing this in a 2+1 flavor LEFT-fRG framework, we firstly achieve obtaining numerical results that quantify the temperature fluctuations across different thermodynamic regimes.
+Implementing this general formalism in a 2+1 flavor LEFT within the fRG, we obtain numerical results that quantify the temperature fluctuations across different thermodynamic regimes for the first time.

-As the system transitions from HRG to QGP phase with increasing temperature or the baryon chemical potential, the heat capacity of QCD matter increases substantially.
+As the system transitions from the HRG to QGP phase with the increasing temperature or baryon chemical potential, the heat capacity of QCD matter increases substantially.
 This implies that a tiny change of the temperature would cost a huge amount of energy in the regime of high temperature.
-Therefore, the temperature tends not to change in comparison to the case in the regime of low temperature.
-In another word, the temperature fluctuations would be suppressed remarkably as the matter evolves from the HRG phase to the QGP phase with the increase of temperature or baryon chemical potential, as demonstrated in our calculations.
-The fact that temperature fluctuations at high temperature are smaller than those at low temperature leads to another direct consequence, that is, a negative skewness of temperature fluctuations.
+Therefore, the temperature are therefore reduced in comparison to the case in the regime of low temperature.
+In other words, the temperature fluctuations would be suppressed remarkably as the matter evolves from the HRG phase to the QGP phase with the increase in temperature or baryon chemical potential, as demonstrated in our calculations.
+The fact that temperature fluctuations at high temperature are smaller than those at low temperature leads to another direct consequence, i.e., a negative skewness of temperature fluctuations.
 Such a signature emerges because the increasingly narrow fluctuation distribution at high temperature creates an asymmetric probability density weighted toward lower temperatures.

 Note that these findings are general and model independent.
 They arise from the fact that the heat capacity of the QCD matter increases significantly from the HRG phase to the QGP phase.
 In the meantime, they provide a candidate observable for discovering the thermodynamic temperature fluctuations in upcoming heavy-ion collision experiments at e.g., RHIC-BES, FAIR-CBM, NICA, and HIAF, which also paves a novel way to study QCD thermodynamics and QCD phase diagram through measurements of the mean transverse momentum fluctuations of charged particles.